zaryab02-eng/Projects/projects/Gym-Z/README.md

 - Server-side aggregation (Cloud Functions) for `activeMemberCount` instead of client-side `increment()`, to make it fully tamper-resistant.
 - Push notifications (via Firebase Cloud Messaging) for expiring memberships, once the PWA has a service worker already in place to extend.
 - Soft-delete / archive option for removed members (currently a hard delete) for gyms that want an audit trail before permanent removal.
+- Server-side (Cloud Function) promotion of scheduled memberships on a nightly schedule, as a backstop for gyms that go multiple days without opening the app (currently promotion only runs on page load, which is sufficient for daily-use gyms but has a theoretical gap for fully inactive ones).

 ---